 - Interesting upcoming events (lectures, conferences, outings, etc);

-- Great content is available from any of a number of McGill publications: The McGill Reporter, The McGill News, Headway Magazine/En tête, faculty newsletters, etc.
+- Great content is available from any of a number of McGill sources: Newsroom, The McGill Reporter, The McGill News, Headway Magazine/En tête, faculty newsletters, etc.

 - Awards or kudos to people or groups in your faculty/department to celebrate your community;